The Union Yard development will transform the heart of Aldershot town centre.

-Union Yard development progress
+Photos of Union Yard

-- 12 flexible commercial and retail units on the ground floor of Blocks C, D and E
+- 12 flexible commercial and retail units on the ground floor

 - Makers’ yard offering smaller creative workshop spaces for small and independent businesses